-Main difference between trustStore and keyStore is that trustStore (as name suggest) is used to store certificates from trusted Certificate authorities(CA) which are used to verify certificate presented by Server in SSL Connection while keyStore is used to store private key and own identity certificate which program should present to other parties (Server or client) to verify its identity.
-That was one-liner difference between trustStore and keyStore in Java but no doubt these two terms are quite a confusion not just for anyone who is the first time configuring SSL connection in Java but also many intermediate and senior level programmers.
+The main difference between trustStore and keyStore is that trustStore (as name suggest) is used to store certificates from trusted Certificate authorities(CA) which are used to verify certificate presented by Server in SSL Connection, while keyStore is used to store private keys and identity certificates which programs should present to other parties (Server or client) to verify its identity.
+That was a one-liner difference between trustStore and keyStore in Java, but no doubt these two terms are quite confusing not just for anyone who is configuring SSL connection in Java for the first time, but also many intermediate and senior level programmers.
 One reason for this could be SSL setup being a one-time job, and not many programmers get the opportunity to do that.

 In this Java tutorial, we will explore both keyStore and trustStore and understand the main differences between them.
 By the way, you can use a keytool command to view certificates from trustStore and keyStore.
 The keytool command comes with Java installation and its available in the bin directory of JAVA_HOME.

 KeyStore vs TrustStore